sscotth/travis-ci-status/README.md

 these events was borrowed from the `git-view.coffee` part of the `status-bar` package.

+### Commands

+The following commands are available for users to keymap.

+* `travis-ci-status:toggle` - Toggle the status bar entry
+* `travis-ci-status:toggle-build-matrix` - Toggle the build matrix panel
+* `travis-ci-status:open-on-travis` - Open the project on the Travis CI site

 ## Coming Soon

 * Better icon for the status bar